grantsrb/cogmtc/README.md

     "model_type": str
         the name of the model class that you wish to use for the training. i.e. "SimpleCNN"
+    "sep_pathways": bool
+        if true, will create the model to have separate language and action pathways (separate defined by no shared computation and thus no shared gradients).
+The language prediction, however, will still be used by the action network.
     "splt_feats": bool
         effectively creates a separate convolutional network
         for the language pathway in the NSepLSTM variants.
         This ensures that the language and policy pathways do not overlap at all.
     "aux_lang": bool
-        if true, will set the number of language lstms to 0 and will set `incl_lang_inpt` to false.
-The goal is to ensure that a language prediction is made directly from the last pre-lstm h vector rather than an additional language lstm.
+        if true, will set `incl_lang_inpt` to false.
+The goal is to ensure that a language prediction is made, but is not included in the action lstm pathway
     "n_lstms": int
         The number of LSTMs to use in the model type.
 This only applies for the NVaryLSTM and NSepLSTM variants.
 In the NVaryLSTM, the